bradcarman/StructEditor.jl/README.md

 For a more advanced examples:
 - how to handle `abstract` types, see "examples/pets.jl"
 - how to handle manipulation of controls based on set values, see "examples/toggle.jl"
+- how to handle complex types using `AbstractStructEditor` type

 ## API